-Anesthetic agents are known to induce a series of alterations in cortical electrophysiological activity, such as the rise of signature patterns, changes in statistical properties, and altered dynamic behavior of neural records.
-Plenty of methods can be used to trace and monitor these changes, among them complexity metrics demonstrated to have the power to discriminate states involving distinct levels of awareness.
-There is a consensus that anesthetic drugs are capable of interfering with neural activities at different levels and time scales, being able to induce alterations both locally as well as on the spatiotemporal patterns established throughout the whole cortex.
+\ Anesthetic agents are known to induce a range of alterations in cortical electrophysiological activity, such as the rise of signature patterns, changes in statistical properties, and altered dynamic behavior of neural records.
+Plenty of methods can be used to track and monitor these changes, among them complexity metrics demonstrated to have the power to discriminate states involving distinct levels of awareness.
+There is a consensus that anesthetic drugs can interfere with neural activities at different levels and time scales, being able to induce alterations both locally and in the spatiotemporal patterns established throughout the whole cortex.
 However, it is still unclear how such changes in the complexity of cortical activity are supposed to occur, and experimental evidence is still needed.
-To this purpose, we have analyzed an ECoG records database of a Ketamine-Medetomidine anesthetic induction experiment in a non-human primate subject.
+For this purpose, we have analyzed an ECoG records database of a Ketamine-Medetomidine anesthetic induction experiment in a non-human primate subject.
 The MDR-ECoG technique provided records of cortical activity with both high temporal and spatial resolution allied with extensive coverage of the cortical surface.
 The Permutation Entropy and the Fractal Dimension were employed to evaluate the complexity of the neural time series.
 It was found that the complexity of cortical activity was relatively constant during awakened conditions.
-The transition to unconsciousness occurred in a relatively fast manner, it required about 30 to 40 seconds for the first remarkable changes to take place.
+The transition to unconsciousness occurred relatively fast; it required about 30 to 40 seconds for the first remarkable changes to take place.
 During general anesthesia, the complexity assumed a considerable variation at local levels and fluctuated apparently without a defined period.
-On a global scale, the cortex dynamically alternated among high and low complex states.
-This study brings novel evidence of the effects of anesthetics on neural activity and cortical dynamics, complementing the actual scenario for the elucidation of anesthesia mechanisms in terms of circuits, pathways, and global brain functioning.
+The cortex dynamically alternated between high and low complex states on a global scale.
+This study provides novel evidence of the effects of anesthetics on neural activity and cortical dynamics, complementing the actual scenario for elucidating anesthetics mechanisms in terms of circuits, pathways, and global brain functioning.

 \begin{multicols}{2}